 You must normally pass at least one of the entry modules, Calculus of variations and advanced calculus (M820) or Analytic number theory I (M823), before studying any intermediate module.

-You must normally pass at least one of the intermediate modules before studying any advanced intermediate module.
+You must normally pass at least one of the intermediate modules before studying the advanced module.

 You must pass Analytic number theory I (M823) before studying Analytic number theory II (M829).
 Otherwise within each category modules may be studied in any order, and you mayregister for a module while studying a pre-requisite for that module (i.e. before you know whether you have actually passed the pre-requisite module or not).